Cosponsored by RC19 and RC15, the Centre for Global Social Policy, and the Department of Sociology, U of T

 Thinking globally about health, care work and related social policy requires a shift in sociological thinking.
 This symposium asks what sociology has to offer to the study of global health and care, including what it has already contributed, what it might yet contribute, and what might be gained from a more systematic or programmatic consideration of “the global.”

 The symposium will take place on the afternoon and early evening of July 13th and the full day of July 14th, which is the day before the commencement of International Sociological Association meetings in Toronto.
-The schedule for the symposium can be found here.
+View the schedule for the symposium.

 In working towards a specification of the global to guide this symposium, we began with a list of criteria that we think are individually insufficient, but might be adequate in combination:

 - inclusive of understudied people and places;

 - descriptive of global trends;